mtov/engsoftmoderna/en/chapter2.md

 --------------------------------------------------------------

-Note that the story has a title (Post Question) and a brief description in two to three sentences.
+Note that the story has a title (Post Question) and a brief description in two sentences.
 These stories serve as reminders for subsequent detailed verbal specifications by the customer representative.
 In other words, developers can at any time consult the customer representative to clarify issues about user stories.